-What is working capital and how do you calculate it?
+What is working capital?
+Definition and how to calculate it for your small business

 What is working capital?

-Working capital is the difference between a business’s current assets and liabilities over a 12-month period.
-The surplus or deficit is measured in dollars.
+Working capital is the difference between a business's current assets and current liabilities over a 12-month period.
+This calculation shows whether your business has enough liquid resources to cover short-term obligations.

 Current assets and liabilities